 Here are 10 myths and 10 truths about the Person of Holy Spirit:

 Myth 1: The Holy Spirit keeps a record of my sin.

 Truth 1: The Holy Spirit remembers your sin no more (He 10:17).

 The Holy Spirit is not forgetful, but love keeps no record of wrongs.
 At the cross, justice was done and all your sins were forgiven (Col 2:13).
 To forgive literally means to send away.
 Your sins have been removed as far as the east is from the west (Ps 103:12).
-God has reconciled the world to Himself and is no longer counting men’s sins against them (2 Cor 5:19).
-If the old covenant was characterized by remembrance of sins (He 10:3), the new is characterized by forgetting them (He 8:12).
+God has reconciled the world to himself and is no longer counting men’s sins against them (2 Cor 5:19).
+If the old covenant was characterized by remembrance of sins, the new is characterized by forgetting them (Heb 8:12, 10:3).

 Myth 2: The Holy Spirit convicts me of my sin.

 Truth 2: The Holy Spirit convicts you of your righteousness (Jn 16:10).

 How could he convict you of something he chooses not to remember?
 Jesus has done away with sin by the sacrifice of himself (Heb 9:26).
 Your sins are not the problem.
 The real question is whether you trust in the grace of God.
 As an expression of his love and mercy, the Holy Spirit convicts the world of the sin of unbelief in Jesus.
 But the only thing he convicts or rather, convinces, Christians of is their righteousness (John 16:8-10).